Author

 At iVent, we have 12 years of experience delivering both virtual and hybrid events.
 Our team works directly with you to ensure your hybrid meeting runs without a glitch.

-We have a variety of support plans available to suit your needs, and our team will always be on hand regardless of what timezone you are in.
+We have a variety of support plans available to suit your needs, and our team will always be on hand regardless of what time-zone you are in.
 So, if you’re experiencing any technical issues, our experts are with you every step of the way.

 However, the best thing about the iVent platform is its simplicity.
 There are no complicated plugs in or downloads required, meaning it’s really easy for you to run and manage your own hybrid meeting.